ppaquay/RegModels/Report.md

 We begin by plotting boxplots of the variable "mpg" when "am" is "Auto" or "Manual" (see Figure 1 in the appendix).
 This plot hints at an increase in mpg when gearing was manual but this data may have other variables which may play a bigger role in determination of mpg.

 We then plot the relationships between all the variables of the dataset (see Figure 2 in the appendix).
-We may note that variables like "cyl", "disp", "hp", "drat", "wt", "vs" and "am" seem highly correlated to "mpg".
+We may note that variables like "wt", "cyl", "disp" and "hp" seem highly correlated to "mpg".

 ## Inference